sophcheng/sc-personal/hello.md

-"I am learning how to use Git!"
+"I know how to use Git!"